dabit3/react-babel-webpack-boilerplate/README.md

 - Support git pre-commit hook used to lint and test your code

 ## How to use

-First, you should clone the repo and install the dependencies.

 ```bash
 $ git clone git@github.com:ruanyf/react-babel-webpack-boilerplate.git <yourAppName>